Toucaan/toucaan.docs/docs/configuration.md

 # Configuration

-One of the important ways Toucaan is different from other css frameworks is that it _does not use_ a typical link…
+One of the important ways Toucaan is different from other css frameworks is that it **does not use a typical link**…

 > `<link href="path/to/stylesheet.css" rel="stylesheet"/>`

-…tag to connect to your app's HTML with the stylesheets.
+…**tag to connect to your app's HTML with the stylesheet**.
 Toucaan uses a **css router** instead.

 :::info CSS @imports

-Notice the use of asynchronous CSS @imports below in the routing code.
-The appropriate stylesheet is _prioritized_ and served to the browser according to the matched orientation of the viewport and route in observance.
+Notice the use of asynchronous CSS @import in the routing code below.
+The appropriate stylesheet is _prioritized_ and served to the browser according to the matched orientation and type of the viewport.

 Read more about Toucaan's [css router](core-concepts/router.md) and its implementation for intrinsic design.
 :::